GeorgiNedyalkov/3sided/README.md

 Clean, Elegant, Dark Green

-## Colors

-Primary color: #051f12
-Peachy pale: #ffd9c7
-Lavender pale: #d9c7d7
-White: #FFF5F0
-#fad9b9

-## TODO
+## Components

-Monday, 11.11.2024

-It is time to design the full website with minimal amount of coding.

-The most important feature is the charm bar where you select your charms.
-The clients want to try a drag and drop option think about how you can do that?

-- Create a sitemap
-- Create a wireframe
+Product card:

+- The card should display a picture of the product
+- The card shoud show the price of the product
+- The card should have an add to cart button
-- Full design of the homepage.
+- The card might show the name of the product

-- Add to cart funcionality.
-By the end of the week you should be able to buy a single charm.
-By the end of two weeks a bracelet.
-- Design the homepage.
+On mobile there is no hover so all the information should be displayed

 ## Design